FediHotel/Ubuntu-Tutorial/README.md

-# Install Ubuntu 22.04 Server with Cosmic / Arcturus / Nitro Client and Imager
+# Install Ubuntu 22.04 Server with AtomCMS / Arcturus / Nitro Client and Imager
 Download link : https://releases.ubuntu.com/22.04.1/ubuntu-22.04.1-live-server-amd64.iso for Ubuntu 22.04 **jammy**

 ### In this tutorial we will be using an Ubuntu server 22.04 with NGINX.